| By Micah Fairchild

 The Payroll Via Prepaid Card Culture

 On top of the growth that outsourcing is experiencing within the region, another major push within Latin America is the use of prepaid payment cards; driven in large part by the fact that approximately 70% of the region’s population do not use the banking system.
 Interestingly though, The World Bank places the average cost of basic financial services in Latin America at 5-10% of the minimum monthly wage—making the system in general less attractive than in other (read “cheaper”) regions of the world.
 As such, both governments and businesses are seeing the use of these prepaid cards as a major strategy in getting more people financially involved in the system—regardless of whether they have a personal bank account.
 Much of this governmental impetus comes in the form of social benefits cards.
-Mexico for example, has legislation aiming to pay all social security benefits via electronic means by 2012; the exact type of strategy and state backing which is driving up card usage in ways unseen elsewhere in the world.
+Mexico for example, has legislation aiming to pay all social security benefits via electronic means; the exact type of strategy and state backing which is driving up card usage in ways unseen elsewhere in the world.
 Naturally then, employers and payroll providers are grappling for a piece of this pie; interested in tapping into the trend and leveraging this easy (and often more cost-effective) payment method.

 As to the potential size of this market that is attracting such interest, analysts differ in their opinions but the figures are rarely modest.
 Brian Riley, for example, director at U.S.-based consultancy TowerGroup, sees the Latin American prepaid card market (including payroll cards) expanding from US$20 billion in 2011 to US$110 billion in 2021.
 Richard Speer, on the other hand chairman of consultancy Speer & Associates (also U.S.-based), is more bullish—predicting an overall market worth US$150-175B by 2015 (with around 10% of that figure accounted for by payroll cards).